jaskaransarkaria/programming-timer/README.md

   `./scripts/deploy.sh $VERSION_NUMBER`

-[NOTE] - If you change the VERSION_NUMBER of the docker image you must manually change the associated tag in `.kubernetes/deployment.yaml`.
+[ NOTE ] - If you change the VERSION_NUMBER of the docker image you must manually change the associated tag in `.kubernetes/deployment.yaml`.
 Use `scripts/deploy_kubernetes_config.sh` for updating just  k8 config.

 ### Todos

-[ ] Https
+[ ] - Https
-[ ] Add notifications when timer finishes and prompt to restart the timer [ ] Travis CI/ CD
+[ ] - Add notifications when timer finishes and prompt to restart the timer [ ] - Travis CI/ CD
-[ ] Graphical representation of timer using SVG
+[ ] - Graphical representation of timer using SVG
-[ ] Tidy up bash scripts so can be called from proj root, prompt for required arguments and set VERSION_NUMBER so it is consistent across docker and k8 manifest.
+[ ] - Tidy up bash scripts so can be called from proj root, prompt for required arguments and set VERSION_NUMBER so it is consistent across docker and k8 manifest.
+[ ] - Set up proper environment configs